-Sales onboarding is necessary to equip new sales reps with the knowledge and tools needed to be productive and engaged with your organization.
-Effective onboarding plans cover a wide variety of topics from companywide policies to department-specific information.
-We’ll walk you through the eight essential components of an effective sales onboarding plan and ways to ensure your new sales team will be ready to perform at their highest level.
+Sales onboarding helps equip new sales reps with the knowledge and tools needed to be productive and engaged with your organization.
+Effective onboarding plans cover various topics, from company-wide policies and proper employee orientation to sales department-specific information.
+We’ll walk you through the eight components of an onboarding plan, so your new sales team members are empowered to produce results and thrive in their roles.

 1. General Employee Orientation

-A general new employee orientation introduces new hires to your company’s values, policies, and inner workings of your company should be the first onboarding activity for any new employee.
-Employee orientation should leave the new employee with an understanding of important policies and procedures and their terms of employment as well as the company make-up, such as different departments, who to speak to when they have questions, and overall operations.
+A new employee orientation introduces new hires to your company’s values, policies, and inner workings.
+It should be the first onboarding activity for any new team member.
+Employee orientations should leave the new employee with an understanding of essential policies and procedures, their terms of employment, and the company makeup.
+These include different departments, an overview of your organizational chart, and overall business operations.

-Review and explain the company’s mission and vision statements
+- Review and explain the company’s mission and vision statements to the new staff.

-Confirm the overall sales compensation structure and bonuses that were extended during the hiring process and review payroll dates, when their first paycheck will be issued, and how to make changes to their employee information or payroll withholding
+- Confirm the overall sales compensation structure and bonuses that were extended during the hiring process and review payroll dates.
+Inform them when their first paycheck will be issued and how to make changes to their employee information or payroll withholding.

-Outline the employee benefits program including enrollment instructions, timing, and forms (or how to access online benefits management system)
+- Outline the employee benefits program, including enrollment instructions, timing, and forms (or how to access the online benefits management system).

 2. Workstation & Technology Setup

-Many sales reps will need to use company computers, mobile phones, tablets, and other devices, as well as apps for each device—so an important part of sales onboarding is setting up the new hire’s workstation, technology, and access to apps and accounts in advance.
-Not only will doing this get your new rep up and running more quickly, it will also make them feel more welcome, and save a lot of time during onboarding and sales training.
+Many sales reps will need to use company computers, mobile phones, tablets, and other devices, as well as apps for each device.
+Hence, an essential part of onboarding is setting up the new hire’s workstation, technology, and access to apps and accounts in advance.
+Not only will doing this get your new rep up and running more quickly, but it also makes them feel more welcome and saves valuable time during onboarding and sales training.

-*Set up workstation hardware and equipment, such as desktop, mouse, printer, and an extra monitor.
+- Set up workstation hardware and equipment, such as desktop, mouse, printer, and an extra monitor.

-*For remote workers and distributed teams, you’ll need a system for sending equipment or having them pick it up, along with a step-by-step guide to help them set it all up at their home, and who to contact if they get stuck.
-Alternatively, your business could extend a monetary tech allowance so distributed team members can choose and purchase equipment for use on the road or at home.
+For remote workers and distributed teams, you’ll need a system for sending equipment or having them pick it up, along with a step-by-step guide to help them set it all up at their home.
+Alternatively, your business could extend a monetary tech allowance, so distributed team members can choose and purchase equipment on the road or at home.

 3. Operational Sales Onboarding Training

-The next training that should be provided to new sales reps is reviewing your sales operation in general.
-Operational training is usually done by the sales manager.
-However, it may also be done by an experienced employee assigned to be the new sales rep’s mentor for a period of time, such as the first 90 days.
+The next training that should be provided to new sales reps is reviewing your overall sales operations in general.
+The sales manager usually does operational training.
+However, it may also be done by an experienced employee assigned to be the new sales rep’s mentor for a time period, such as the first 30 to 90 days.

-Go over what the typical day-to-day sales operation is like, including the typical day of the new sales rep, as well as important milestones such as month-end, quarterly, and year-end procedures
+- Go over what the typical day-to-day sales operation is like as well as significant milestones such as month-end, quarterly, and year-end procedures.

-Discuss any operational adjustments required due to seasonal changes, e.g., you may have a “busy season” where most of your revenue is generated, requiring sales employees to work longer hours during that time period and shorter working hours during other time periods
+- Discuss any operational adjustments required due to seasonal changes, e.g., you may have a “busy season” where most of your revenue is generated.
+This might require sales employees to work longer hours during that time period and shorter working hours during other time periods.

 4. Product & Service Training for New Sales Reps

 Training should be provided that narrows in specifically on the product or service new sales reps will be selling.
-This training can occur through a variety of means, including one-to-one training with an internal product expert, seminars, online or video training modules, or shadowing a current employee selling the same product or service.
+This training can occur through various means, including one-to-one training with a product expert, seminars, online training modules, or shadowing another employee.

-Discuss the technical aspects of the product or service in terms of features, benefits, what it does, how it works, the main selling points (including the unique selling proposition), and what client pain points it addresses
+- Discuss the technical aspects of the product or service in terms of features, benefits, what it does, and how it works.
+Share the main selling points (including the unique selling proposition) and what client pain points it addresses.

-Product demonstrations and presentations covering use and features
+- Conduct product demonstrations and presentations covering product use and features.

-Access to online products, such as software as a service (SaaS) products to become familiar with use, features, and benefits
+- Share access to online products, such as software as a service (SaaS) products, to become familiar with use, features, and benefits.

-Product documentation, technical manuals, user guides, and sales brochures to help the new hire thoroughly understand the products and services they will be selling
+- Provide product documentation, technical manuals, user guides, and sales brochures to help the new hire thoroughly understand the products and services they will be selling.

 5. Sales Process Training

 This type of training is specifically for sales activities and continues beyond onboarding for all employees.
-Through training, seminars, tutorials, or shadowing, it covers general sales tasks like how to place a cold call, conduct a sales pitch, and close a sale.
-It also encompasses sales methods used such as using questions to qualify a lead or taking a consultative approach to selling by helping the customer understand what solutions they need.
+Training, seminars, tutorials, or shadowing cover general sales tasks like how to place a cold call, conduct a sales pitch, and close a sale.
+It also encompasses sales methods such as asking questions to qualify a lead or taking a consultative approach to selling by helping customers understand what solutions they need.

-Provide training and access for how to use your CRM system for lead nurturing, such as assigning leads to an automated drip campaign
+- Provide training and access to your CRM system for lead nurturing, such as assigning leads to an automated drip campaign.

-Remember that onboarding is often a 90-day process—or even longer.
-Break up the process into manageable segments so that your new employee isn’t overwhelmed on their first day or week on the job.
-Assigning a mentor during the first 90 days is an effective way to facilitate thorough training while ensuring the new hire has someone they can turn to with questions.
+Remember that onboarding is often a 60 to 90-day process—or even longer.
+Break up the process into manageable segments, so your new employee isn’t overwhelmed on their first day or week on the job.
+Assigning a mentor during the first 60 to 90 days is an effective way to facilitate thorough training while ensuring the new hire has someone they can turn to with questions.

 6. Goals & Expectations Setting